 If you have a broken spring, you can either replace the spring, the entire frame, or you can repair the spring.
 Do not try to weld the spring, as it makes it brittle and it will break again.
 This time, it could poke through your new upholstery.
 Rather, make a splint and wire it in place.
 The springs weren’t broken on my frame, but the clip that held one to the seat frame was.
 I positioned the spring where it needed to be, and then drilled a few holes and wired it in place.

 Since I wasn’t worried about damaging the already torn skins, I didn’t need to be very careful while removing the old hog rings.
 Therefore, I simply grabbed the ring with a pair of pliers, and give the pliers a twist.
-The ring opened and came off.
+The rings opened and came off.

 If for some reason you are trying to save the skins, you need to remove the rings in a gentler fashion.
 While doing this, take note of the original attachment locations of the rings to the frame.
 This will help in getting the new covers stretched and installed correctly.

 This is your author’s third time doing so with satisfying results each time.
-Hopefully after reading this brief article, you will have enough confidence to tackle this job yourself and save a few bucks.
+Hopefully, after reading this brief article, you will have enough confidence to tackle this job yourself and save a few bucks.

 It goes without saying that replacing the upholstery requires the seat(s) to be removed from the vehicle.
 I started with the bolts holding the front of the seat, and then adjusted the seat all the way forward to access the rear bolts.
 A single ratchet and 1/2-inch socket did the trick, but a wrench would also work.
 Once the bolts are out, remove the seat.
-When the seat is out, you’ll next need to remove the position-adjusting tracks fromt the seat itself.
+When the seat is out, you’ll next need to remove the position-adjusting tracks from the seat itself.
 Again, a ratchet and socket, or wrench will work.

 When I ordered the new seat skins (PN: W1027100418), I also ordered new foam (PN: SF202) as well.
-The new skins are actually patterned after the ’81 through ’87 seat style, but the two tone material matches our C10’s interior.
+The new skins are actually patterned after the ’81 through ’87 seat style, but the two-tone material matches our C10’s interior.
 It makes no sense to replace the seat skins, and leave the original, broken down old foam in place.
 In this instance, the seat is 38-years-old, and although it wasn’t deteriorated – which is common – is was compressed and didn’t deliver the comfort it did when it was new.

 2: In With The New

 After tearing the seats apart, you probably have a good idea about how to install the new skins.
-It can be tricky in some areas, especially at the corners and the bottom of the seat back.
+It can be tricky in some areas, especially at the corners and the bottom of the seatback.
 Try to stretch the new material as evenly as possible over the foam.
 It may take several tries, working from one side to another to really nail it.
 This is a project that takes practice and patience to achieve the desired results.
 If you place the new skins in the sun for an hour or so before you begin, they become much more pliable and are easier to stretch into place.
 Not only that, but if there are any fold marks caused by packaging, it will help to alleviate them as the cover is installed.

 I’m not going to tell you that the covers will simply fall into place, because that doesn’t happen.
 While you slide the new upholstery over the top of the seat back and pull it into place, you will need to use quite a bit of muscle at this point.
 The new skin is meant to fit snug, and pulling it into shape over the foam padding may be a bit taxing on your patience.